 Herbert is a PhD student in the School of Economics at the University of Cape Town.
 His research interests include Community-Based Natural Resource Management, evaluation of non-market environmental goods, agriculture & rural development, land tenure and Land use economics.
 He is currently working with A/Prof.

 Mare Sarr is currently a lecturer in the School of Economics at the University of Cape Town and a research fellow of the Environmental Policy Research Unit (EPRU).
 His current teaching areas are Microeconomics, Macroeconomics, Growth, and Environmental and Resource Economics.

 Grant Smith is a PhD candidate at the University of Captown.

-Susan Snyman is currently working towards a PhD (Economics) at the University of Cape Town.
-Having completed PhD coursework at the University of Goteborg in Sweden in 2008, the focus of her PhD research is on the socio-economic impact of high-end ecotourism in remote, rural communities adjacent to protected areas, based on over 1800 community surveys in six southern African countries.
+Susan Snyman obtained her PhD (Economics) at the University of Cape Town in March 2014.
+Having completed PhD coursework at the University of Gothenburg in Sweden in 2008, the focus of her PhD research was on the socio-economic impact of high-end ecotourism in remote, rural communities adjacent to protected areas, based on over 1800 community surveys in six southern African coun